- Entertainment and Media»

 1982's Restless and Wild kicked off Accept's five-year run at the top of the metal heap.
 The album featured both sides of the band's songwriting ability - the blistering "Fast as a Shark," which is widely considered to be one of the first-ever Speed Metal songs, showed Accept at their fiercest, while the ballad "Princess of the Dawn" proved that even leather-n-studs tough guys like these can create moments of quiet beauty.
 Restless and Wild was a runaway success that established Accept as a first-tier band in the exploding European metal market.
 Udo Dirkschneider's gravelly vocals were a unique counterpoint to the melodic, high pitched singers in most other major metal bands of the era.

 Accept scored another home run with 1983's Balls to the Wall, whose crushing title track became their signature song and remains an enduring metal anthem.
 Tours with KISS and Krokus, among others, kept them on the road for more than two years.
 1985's Metal Heart studio album (featuring the single "Midnight Mover") and Kaizoku-Ban live mini-LP continued their winning streak, but by 1986's Russian Roulette the band were starting to feel the strain of the music industry's album-tour-album-tour meat grinder.
-Dirkschneider opted to exit the band in 1987 to pursue a solo career and the remainder of the band, apparently following dubious advice from management, hired American vocalist David Reece and released Eat The Heat in 1989.
+Dirkschneider exited in 1987 to pursue a solo career and the remainder of the band, apparently following dubious advice from management, hired American vocalist David Reece and released Eat The Heat in 1989.
 The album was a departure from Accept's trademark hard hitting sound, falling more in line with the melodic "hair metal" that was popular at the time.
 Though the single "Generation Clash" scored some airplay on MTV, fans objected to the change in Accept's sound.
-The album never caught on, and the band announced their breakup in 1991.
-Meanwhile, Udo Dirkschneider carried on as a solo artist throughout the 90s, maintaining the classic Accept sound on albums like Animal House, Faceless World, and Mean Machine.
+The album never caught on, and Accept soon announced their breakup.
+Meanwhile, Udo Dirkschneider carried on as a solo artist throughout the '90s, maintaining the classic Accept sound on albums like Animal House, Faceless World, and Mean Machine.

 "Balls to the Wall"